Nginx Specific-Version & Latest Install Guide: Ubuntu / CentOS, Fully Organized

 sudo firewall-cmd --reload

-4.2 AWS security group (if using AWS)
+4.2 ② AWS Security Group setup (when using AWS)

-5. Verifying the Install
+5. Verifying the install result

 Comments